 The nuns of Emmaus, Casa di Preghiera (House of Prayer), in Tuscany, are members of the Camaldolese Congregation of the Order of St. Benedict, which evolved from the ascetic ideals of the eleventh-century reformer St. Romuald, who founded the Hermitage and Monastery of Camaldoli in the Tuscan-Romagna range of the Apennines.
 As related on the previous website page, Roseman began the second year of his work on the monastic life at Camaldoli in January of 1979, and he and Davis returned to Camaldoli in the summer of 1998.
 That summer, the Prioress Mother Domenica invited the artist and his colleague to sojourn at Casa Emmaus so that Roseman would have the opportunity to include Camaldolese nuns in his work.

 With his drawing book and chalks, Roseman attended the Divine Office with the Community in the chapel, a stone building dating from the eleventh century and situated next to the main house of the monastery.
-In the chapel, Roseman created a series of impressive drawings of the five nuns of Casa Emmaus as they prayed and chanted the Psalms.
+In the chapel, Roseman created a series of excellent drawings of the nuns of Casa Emmaus as they prayed and chanted the Psalms.
 Psalmody, the singing or chanting of the Psalms, is the foundation of the Divine Office, the daily round of prayer that is central to the monastic life.

 At Casa Emmaus, Roseman and Davis were given accommodations in the guesthouse, a modest, two-storied stone dwelling with a nicely furnished living room and modern kitchen on the ground floor.
-The two Americans were the sole guests that week in early September.
+The two Americans were the only guests that week in early September.
 On behalf of the Community, Sister Paola thoughtfully brought her two guests fresh fruit and vegetables from the monastery garden, which she cultivated.

 On the day before Roseman and Davis departed the monastery, Mother Domenica cordially invited them to join the Community in the refectory at noon for dinner.
 Sister Francesca, who cooked for the Community, prepared a delicious meal in the wonderful Italian tradition.
 In appreciation to the nuns for their gracious hospitality, the artist and his colleague presented the Community with a beautiful portrait drawing of the Prioress, Mother Domenica, whom Roseman had drawn in meditation and prayer in the chapel.